Akshata260/Akshata260/README.md

     # of random module
     comp_option = random.randint(a, c)

-    # looping until comp_choice value
+    # looping until comp_option value
-    # is equal to the choice value
+    # is equal to the option value
     while comp_option == option:
         comp_option = random.randint(a, c)

-    # initialize value of comp_choice_name
+    # initialize value of comp_option_name
-    # variable corresponding to the choice value
+    # variable corresponding to the option value
     if comp_option == a:
         comp_option_name = 'rocK'
     elif comp_option == b: